The MIP project was born from a simple, urgent observation: in Madagascar, thousands of farmers watch their harvests wither for lack of water.

 Faced with water scarcity and the limits of traditional irrigation, FTA, ESSA-ABC and Aqua Alimenta joined forces around a shared belief: producing more with less water is possible.

-The programme deployed its experimental network across three distinct agroecological zones: Amoron’ny Mania, Analamanga, and Alaotra Mangoro — each site chosen for its representativeness.
+The program deployed its experimental network across three distinct agroecological zones—Amoron'i Mania, Analamanga, and Alaotra Mangoro—with each site selected for its representativeness.

 2025 validated all core hypotheses: up to 40% water savings with no commercial yield loss, +20 to +40% productivity gains, kits paying back within 2–3 seasons.